manuelbomi/Data-Architect-Procedure-for-Designing-a-Scalable-Logical-Data-Model-with-ER-Studio/README.md

 ### **OVERVIEW**
-In this discourse, we show the procedures of building a Logical Data Model (LDM) of a company's employee database including the Employees' names, Skills etc. The procedures is shown in form of process infographics.
+In this discourse, we show the procedures of building a Logical Data Model (LDM) of a company's employee database including the Employees' names, Skills, Department, Agency that provides the Employee and the set of Training Courses for each Employee.
+The procedures is shown in form of process infographics.

 In subsequent discourses, we shall show how to convert the LDM to a Physical Data Model (PDM) and how to write the PDM into a database.